-I’m an associate professor at Case Western Reserve University, where I teach film courses on a variety of topics.
+I am an associate professor at Case Western Reserve University, where I teach film courses on a number of topics.
 I hold a doctorate in English from the University of Chicago and a master of arts in cinema studies from New York University.

 My research focuses on the horror genre and the historical reception of cinema.
 Bringing these two interests together is my 2007 University of California Press book, Uncanny Bodies: The Coming of Sound Film and the Origins of the Horror Genre, which examines the initial historical phase of the horror film in relation to the coming of sound to Hollywood cinema.
 Here are reviews in Film Quarterly, The Historical Journal of Film, Radio and Television, Film Criticism, Image & Narrative, Choice, and Music, Sound and the Moving Image.